santanafx/frontend-3d-car/README.md

 1. CarMarker renders a car based on latitude, longitude, speed, and direction, allowing the user to automatically follow the vehicle based on coordinates during the route.
 This component also displays information about longitude, latitude, direction, and speed in the lower left corner of the screen.
 2. VehicleRoute dynamically renders the vehicle's route (a blue line) based on latitude and longitude coordinates from the 'frontend_data_gps.json' file.
 In this component, a green circle (starting point of the route) and a red circle (ending point of the route) are also rendered.
 The 'Source' and 'Layer' components from the 'react-map-gl' library enable the representation of points and lines on the map.
 3. BestRoute renders the most efficient route from the starting point of the route to the endpoint.
 The user can choose to view the path (a black line) or not.
 In this component, a GET request is made to the Mapbox Directions API.
-4. Options renders all the menu buttons, including 'Start route 1,' 'Start route 2,' 'Start route 3,' 'Start route 4,' 'Start route 5,' 'Show best route,' 'Enable vehicle tracking,' 'Hide best route,' 'Disable vehicle tracking,' and 'Reset route.'
+4. Options renders all the menu buttons, including 'Start Route 1,' 'Start Route 2,' 'Start Route 3,' 'Start Route 4,' 'Start Route 5,' 'Show Best Route,' 'Enable Vehicle Tracking,' 'Hide Best Route,' 'Disable Vehicle Tracking,' and 'Reset Route.'
 In this component, it is also checked whether the car has already reached its final destination or if the user is prompted to choose a route.

 #### Images